 The trail is primarily crushed stone and much of the way is wooded, offering a cool respite even during the hot summer months.
 White-tailed deer and other wildlife are plentiful and, during the autumn hunting season, trail users should wear blaze-orange clothing.
 The trail also passes through farm country and open fields.
 Come in the spring to see wildflowers sprinkling color into the lush green backdrop.

 To access the Piney River trailhead (at 3124 Patrick Henry Highway), take US 29 to State Route 56 west at Colleen; turn right onto SR 56, and travel 5 miles to turn left onto SR 151.
-After 2 miles you'll see the trailhead sign on left (3124 Patrick Henry Highway, Piney River).
+After 2 miles, you'll see the trailhead sign on left (3124 Patrick Henry Highway, Piney River).
 Parking for cars and horse trailers is available, as well as portable toilets.

 To access the Roses Mill trailhead, take US 29 to SR 56 west at Colleen; turn right onto SR 56 and go abut 4 miles to left turn onto Roses Mill Road/SR 674).
 The trailhead is about 1.4 miles farther (around milepost 1.8 of the trail).